graciellehigino/ms_range_interactions/manuscript.md

 interaction dynamics in macroecological models.
 On the other hand, many mechanistic simulation models in ecology have considered the effect of competition and facilitation in range shifts, whilst the use of trophic interactions in this context remains insufficient [@Cabral2017MecSim].

-The rationale behind these models comes from the fact that interactions form complex networks that shape ecological structures and maintain the essential functions of ecosystems, such as seed dispersal, pollination, and biological control [@Albrecht2018PlaAni] that ultimately affects the composition, richness, and successional patterns of communities across multiple biomes.
-Therefore, changes in herbivores abundance, for example, can lead to significant direct and indirect effects on plant-animal interaction and also the processes of the ecosystem [@Anderson2016SpaDis; @Dattilo2018EcoNet; @Pringle2016LarHer;
+Changes in herbivores abundance can lead to significant direct and indirect effects on plant-animal interaction and also the processes of the ecosystem [@Anderson2016SpaDis; @Dattilo2018EcoNet; @Pringle2016LarHer;
 @Young2013EffMam].
-Herbivores and pollinators, more precisely, are core study groups for these models since they are the main connection between the plant resources (directly limited by environmental conditions) and predators [@Dobson2009FooStr; @Scott2018RolHer].
+Herbivores and pollinators, more precisely, are core study groups for distribution models since they are the main connection between the plant resources (directly limited by environmental conditions) and predators [@Dobson2009FooStr; @Scott2018RolHer].
 Consequently, the presence of herbivores could represent the presence of both plant resources and potential predators.